Izra-stack/Izra-stack/README.md

 **Bachelor of Science in Information Technology 3rd Year Student** **Specialization:** Software Development

-I'm passionate about building software, exploring new technologies, and continuously improving my skills.
-I enjoy turning ideas into real applications while learning modern development practices and challenging myself to grow every day.
+I’m passionate about building software, exploring new technologies, and continuously improving my skills.
+I enjoy turning ideas into real-world applications that solve problems and make a positive impact.
+I’m always eager to learn, take on new challenges, and create meaningful solutions through technology.

 ---
 ## Focus Areas